illorens/Project_ADA_IGY/README.md

 We also need information on the income and purchasing power of French people according to their place of residence.
-We decided to use the public dataset IRCOM: Income Tax per Town (https://www.impots.gouv.fr/portail/statistiques/, then click on "Bases de données", then click on "Impôt sur le revenu par commune (IRCOM), direct link to the 2017 data: https://www.impots.gouv.fr/portail/www2/fichiers/statistiques/base_de_donnees/ircom/ircom_2017_revenus_2016.zip ).
+We decided to use the public dataset IRCOM: Income Tax per Town (https://www.impots.gouv.fr/portail/statistiques/, then click on "Bases de données", then click on "Impôt sur le revenu par commune (IRCOM)", direct link to the 2017 data: https://www.impots.gouv.fr/portail/www2/fichiers/statistiques/base_de_donnees/ircom/ircom_2017_revenus_2016.zip ).
 This dataset includes the aggregated income per town, department, and region in France.
 It is in XLSX format.